 Use a People-first Approach

 We all have a desire to shape our own experiences and make them personal to us.
 And technology has enabled this in many aspects of our lives with mobile apps.
-Really get to know your audience.
+Get to know your audience.
 You’ll want to make them feel safe and comfortable enough in your environment for them to share and learn.
 When you make people feel like they can manage their life within the meeting, it will be more relaxing and enjoyable for them.

 Every Touchpoint Emits a Feeling